arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 <div class = "important">
 Note that binder instances aren't stable.
 When you close the window or if it idles too long, it may erase all of your work.
 If you want to save any code or output you come up with while working in binder, you need to copy-paste the code to a new file to save it on your computer.
 </div>
+@end
+-->

 ## Scatterplots

+Scatterplots show the relationship between two continuous variables, one on the x-axis and one on the y-axis.
+Because they show each individual data point as a marker, they also provide a handy way to check visually for outliers.

+For more background on scatterplots, watch [this Kahn Academy series](https://www.khanacademy.org/math/cc-eighth-grade-math/cc-8th-data/cc-8th-scatter-plots/v/constructing-scatter-plot).

 ### Basic scatterplot